GovernanceHankook & Company has embraced a corporate governance system

 The Board also operates four committees—the Audit, NED Nomination, Management and Internal Transactions Committees.
 The Articles of Incorporation allows for the creation of additional committees as deemed necessary.

-Hyun-Beom Cho, COO of Hankook Technology Group and President of Hankook Tire, joined the company in 1998 and has held various positions, including the Marketing Communications Division head.
+Hyun-Bum Cho, CEO of Hankook & Company and President of Hankook Tire & Technology, joined the company in 1998 and has held various positions, including the Marketing Communications Division head.
 Mr. Cho is majored in Economics and graduated from Boston College.

 ※ 3-year term as an elected executive director or non-executive director